k2view-academy/K2View-Academy/articles/31_external_resources/01_external_jars.md

 ### Overview

 Fabric enables using Java JAR libraries in Fabric objects like functions and Web Services to expedite project timelines via 3rd  party code that already implements tasks like specific calculations or mapping.
 Using JAR libraries reduces the need for self-coding and also saves time during testing.
-There is also an option for customers to use their own libriaries like for security or connectivity in Fabric code.
+There is also an option for customers to use their own code like for security or connectivity which is then used by Fabric.

 This article discusses the following: